Ventral hernia repair – Indications, Procedure, Risk

 After the Procedure

-Most ventral hernia repairs are done on an outpatient basis.
+Most ventral hernia repairs are done on an basis.
 This means that you will likely go home on the same day.
 If the hernia is very large, you may need to stay in the hospital for a couple of days.

-After surgery, your doctor and nurse will monitor your vital signs (pulse, blood pressure, and breathing).
+After surgery, your doctor and nurse will monitor your (pulse, blood pressure, and breathing).
 You will stay in the recovery area until you are stable.
 Your doctor will prescribe pain medicine if you need it.

 Your doctor or nurse may advise you to drink plenty of fluids along with a fiber-rich diet.
 This will help prevent straining during bowel movements.